Harmontown/harmontown.github.io/docs/_episodes/225/index.md

 title:                "Kratom Barrel"
 image:                "episode-placeholder.jpg"
 description: |-
   Dan riffs on what happens when Michael Winslow goes to war with Radiohead.
 Later on, transgender back rubs.
-Watch the video at harmontown.com/live!
 showDate:
 releaseDate:          "2016-08-10 20:52:00Z"
 duration:             "01:58:10"